cameragadget/project2_app/README.md

 Now follow the instructions on [paperclip's tutorials](https://devcenter.heroku.com/articles/paperclip-s3) for linking your S3 account to your Heroku account.

+Because Heroku handles things a bit differently than your localhost server, make sure that if you're using assets such as fonts or images that you pre-load them in

+`/config/innitializers/assets.rb`

+`Rails.application.config.assets.paths << Rails.root.join("app", "assets", "fonts")`

 Now git add, git commit, git push heroku master, and you're ready to go!!

 -----